R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ## Prerequisites

-* You need a Java 8 or 11 JDK (your choice) installed in order to build and run the app.
+* You need JDK 11 installed in order to build and run the app.
 * You need the Conclave SDK.
 If you don't have it, grab a copy from [conclave.net](https://www.conclave.net).
 * This tutorial assumes you've read and understood the [conceptual overview](enclaves.md) and [architecture overview](architecture.md).